Caldereta

 - Remove the pot from the heat and stir in the liver pâté if using.
 Adjust seasonings to taste and serve hot over rice.

-Caldereta Variations
+Caldereta Notes and Variations

 - Goat meat is often used instead of beef when making caldereta.
 It can also be made with chicken.